Can Vaccines Affect Blood Test Results? | Clear Medical Facts

 Autoimmune panels often include tests like antinuclear antibodies (ANA), rheumatoid factor (RF), or specific autoantibodies that detect abnormal immune activity against self-tissues.

-Doctors interpreting autoimmune panels should consider recent vaccinations as a potential confounder, especially if symptoms do not support an autoimmune diagnosis alongside borderline lab abnormalities.
+Doctors interpreting autoimmune panels should consider recent vaccinations as one possible context factor, especially if symptoms do not support an autoimmune diagnosis alongside borderline lab abnormalities.

 The Impact of COVID-19 Vaccines on Blood Test Interpretation